skylarweaver/serverless-afa/README.md

 After Skylar's inaugural Adventure for Alopecia, Project AFA will use donations to sponsor adventures for other Alopecians to regain their confidence through adventure and travel.

+## What is this repo?

+Here lies the backend source code for AFA's web presence.
+For more information on the project, tech stack, and more, visit the (front-end repo)[https://github.com/skylarweaver/front-end-afa].

 ### Credits
 - Developed and maintained by (Skylar Weaver)[https://github.com/skylarweaver]